 As unusual as your idea may be, you will always be competing with someone else.
 Find out who your competitors are and determine if your idea will make the product or service better, different or more valuable.
 Understanding what you competitors are doing will assist you in doing it better yourself.

 And just who is your target market?
 Determine factors such as potential size, income levels, age and geographic location.
 Is your target market shrinking or growing?
 How much are they willing to pay?

 The next thing you need to determine is whether or not your new business endeavor will generate enough revenues for you to enjoy sufficient profits.
 One way to do this is to calculate your business costs and to determine your breakeven point, the point where sales cover costs.
 Anything above your breakeven point equals profits.
-Business Know-How offers calculators to assess business costs and your business breakeven point.

 Prices charged to customers need to cover business costs, enable desired level of profits, and be competitive and in line with what customers are willing to pay.